Interim Executive Advice: Your Company Needs an Operations Manual

 An operations manual can bring order to an organization and drastically improve workflow.
 So the next time an interim executive steps in, they can hit the ground running.

 An operations manual is essentially a system that can run your business.
-If your business is a chaos of tasks and people with no coordination at the heart of it, you’ve got a problem.
+If your business is a chaos of tasks and people with no coordination at the heart of it, you’ve got a problem which an interim executive can resolve.

 The processes that run the business is the system.
 Describe the system upon which the business operates in a single document that is easy to circulate.
 No detail is too small to be left out of the operations manual.
 Put everything in it that goes on in your organization from morning to evening.